Biswajit20035/PS-2025-S8-Biswajit/README.md

 :

-## Day 2
-Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface .\
+Lets consider 2 parallel plates connected with a battery of "V" volt .After sometimes of battery connection let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface .\
 Gradually as the charge increases on the plate potential also increases.Let the potential on the plates are V1 and V2 respectively .\
 Relation between total charge on either plate and potential difference between two parallel plates (V= V1-V2) can be mathematically expressed as: